BitBrave/Dataset/README.md

 The data composition in the demo dataset is:
 	HMCT-2020(18) has 1,000 malicious samples and 5,000 benign samples.
 	HMCT-2020(19-20) has 1,000 malicious samples and 5,000 benign samples.
-	Realtraffic has 1,000 malicious samples and 5,000 benign samples.
+	Realtraffic has 1,000 malicious samples，the list of malwares, and 5,000 benign samples.

 If you want to have complete dataset, please contact us(hmctdata2020@gmail.com).